 How we test juicers

-For each model we rate how loud they are, how durable and easy to clean the body and parts are, if the chute is wide enough for whole fruits and vegetables or whether they need to be chopped before juicing, and if it splashes and drips during and after use.
+For each model, we rate how loud they are, how durable and easy to clean the body and parts are, if the chute is wide enough for whole fruits and vegetables, whether they need to be chopped before juicing, and if it splashes and drips during and after use.

 What to consider when buying a juicer

-As we’ve already mentioned there are two different types of juicer to choose from if you’re looking to invest in an appliance that can extract liquid from fruit and vegetables.
+As we've already mentioned, there are two types of juicers to choose from if you're looking to invest in an appliance that can extract liquid from fruit and vegetables.

-A slow juicer, as the name suggests, takes its time breaking down fruit and vegetables to ensure as many nutrients as possible are retained and every drop of juice is extracted.
-They’re more expensive than a centrifugal juicer but this can be cost-effective in the long run as you’ll get a higher yield of juice.
+As the name suggests, a slow juicer takes time to break down fruit and vegetables to ensure that as many nutrients as possible are retained, and every drop of juice is extracted.
+They're more expensive than a centrifugal juicer, but this can be cost-effective in the long run as you'll get a higher juice yield.